cdf2170/ion_mvp/README_GITHUB.md

 ---

-*Built with ❤️ for enterprise security teams who deserve better visibility into their identity landscape.*
+*Built for enterprise security teams who deserve better visibility into their identity landscape.*